Skip to main content

 A replay miss usually means the app made an outbound request that the mock set cannot explain.
 The request may be new, the signature may include a value that changes on every run, or the mock recording may be missing traffic.

-This guide shows a local loop for finding those misses and deciding what to change.
-You will record traffic from mock-lab, ask an AI coding agent to run the replay tuning skill, then inspect the summary.json and mock-output/ artifacts it produces.
+This guide shows a scripted local loop for finding those misses and deciding what to change.
+You record traffic from mock-lab, run the tuning script, then inspect the summary.json and mock-output/ artifacts it produces.
+Because it is a single command with a --fail-under threshold, it also drops straight into CI.

 The workflow is file-based.
 It does not require Kubernetes or Speedscale Cloud access.